thulab/iot-benchmark/kairosdb/README.md

 # Benchmark for KairosDB

-This module uses `iot-benchmark` to test KairosDB.
+This module uses IoT Benchmark to test KairosDB.

 ## 1. Environment